 - There will be either no English manual, or a few pages at the end of the manual (intended for the small English speaking market in Japan).
 Luckily, there are lots of places where you can download PDF manuals these days

 - The intitial interface may be set to Japanese.
 Most international models can be changed to most major languages.
 However, it may be in Japanese when you switch it on.
-Additionally, as pointed out in the comments, the language on Sony cameras purchased in Japan cannot be changed!
+Additionally, the language on Sony cameras purchased in Japan cannot be changed!

 - If it’s a high value item, it may attract import tax in your home country.
 Make sure the invoice is included wth the product, otherwise they may tax you at the estimated value which could be much more than what you paid for it!
 I tried sending a new camera to a friend in Europe once containing a letter saying ‘thanks for letting me borrow your camera, I’m returning it to you now’ but the local tax authorities weren’t so gullible!